 Summing it all up: Remembering why the beef I’m doing this Airbnb experiment

 The thing that really excites me about the Airbnb Experiment isn’t the money.
 If anything, we’ll be losing money until next spring, and I’ll be pretty anxious to get early commitments on high season bookings.
 I’m certainly excited to have a place my family can use when we visit my folks.
 This part of Michigan is stellar, and for the kids, there’s so much to do and see.

 What really excites me in all this?
 The work.
 I’m amped-up to get over there after closing, to start tearing out the old carpeting, replacing fixtures, painting, and assembling furniture.
 Heck, I’m even geeked to decorate!
 My hope is that the pride I put into making this pad a gem of a home is what will make it a successful Airbnb.

 Remember that early retirement is a means to maximizing happiness.
 This Airbnb could be a big fat epic failure.
-Regardless, I’m pretty damn jazzed to have yet another project on my growing list of post-cubicle things to do.
+Regardless, I’m pretty dang jazzed to have yet another project on my growing list of post-cubicle things to do.